JerryJTJ/civboards/backend/README.md

 # Backend

 The backend consists of an Express framework running on Node.js.

-It has two main functions:
+It's primary functions are:
+- Authenticating JWT from the client and authorizing functionality accordingly
 - Passing and validating data (Zod) bewteen the client and database
-- Parsing `.Civ6Save` files
+- Parsing `.Civ6Save` files from the client

 ## Usage
 To run this project:

 - Dev: `pnpm run dev`